Medications and Drugs

-Pimecrolimus topical is used to treat severe atopic dermatitis when other medications have not worked well.
+Pimecrolimus topical (for the skin) is used to treat severe atopic dermatitis (eczema) when other medications have not worked well.

-Pimecrolimus may also be used for purposes other than those listed here.
+Pimecrolimus may also be used for purposes not listed in this medication guide.

 What are the possible side effects of pimecrolimus topical (Elidel)?

-Stop using pimecrolimus and call your doctor if you have a serious side effect such as:
+Stop using pimecrolimus and call your doctor at once if you have a serious side effect such as:

 What is the most important information I should know about pimecrolimus topical (Elidel)?

-Talk to your doctor if your skin condition does not improve after using pimecrolimus topical for 6 weeks.
+Talk with your doctor if your symptoms do not improve after 6 weeks of treatment.